brandonweiss/discharge/README.md

 Be careful about setting too high a cache length.
 If you do, when a browser caches it, if you then update the content, that browser will not get the updated content unless the user specifically hard-refreshes the page.

+When `cdn` is enabled, the `s-maxage` directive is included and set to a very high number (one month).
+It is recommended you set `cache` to a very low number (e.g five minutes).
+The CDN will use the `s-maxage` directive and the browser will use the `max-age` directive.
+This works because when you deploy the CDN’s cache will be automatically expired.
+For more information see the `distribute` command.

 If you need finer-grained control over the `Cache-Control` header, use the `cache_control` configuration option.

 **cache_control** `String` (optional)

 A `Cache-Control` directive as described in the [HTTP documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control).
 This is for more advanced, finer-grained control of caching.
 If you don’t need that, use the `cache` configuration option.

+The `s-maxage` directive added to `cache` when `cdn` is enabled is not added here—you have to do it yourself.
+Caveat emptor.

 **redirects** `Array<Object>` (optional)